Tony Hseih, founder and CEOs of Zappos says that all companies have three org charts:

 Following this, conversations can begin about a creative succession of the role of vision-holder from the old founder to the new CEO.
 This is a separate process to the formal process of dealing with shareholding and voting rights which has already taken place.
 Many people working in M&A are blind-sided when they realise that changing the formal structure doesn’t necessarily change anything in the informal organisation.

 Family businesses often do this kind of thing very naturally.
 As the business passes from a leader in one generation to the next, they acknowledge that something more special than just a formal job title and some share deeds has been handed down.
 It’s like the flame of the enterprise has been passed from hand to hand.
-The moment is marked by heartfelt ceremony which helps ensure the succession is clear and complete.
+The moment often is marked by a ceremony which helps ensure the succession is clear and complete.

 Here are a few tips for doing this: